calculix/CalculiX-Examples/Setup.md

 ```
 >pip install matplotlib
 ```
-Customize the CalculiX startup script by editing the file `%CALCULIX_ROOT%\common\site\cmdStartup.bat`.
+Customize the bConverged CalculiX startup script by editing the file `%CALCULIX_ROOT%\common\site\cmdStartup.bat`.
 To provide access to the helper scripts, add the `<exampledir>\Scripts` directory to your path, e.g. by adding a line next to the other set commands:
 ```
 set PATH=<exampledir>\Scripts;%PATH%
 ```
 `<exampledir>` might be something like `D:\FHB\Software\CalculiX\Git`.

 You might also wish to change the default working directory (default current directory in the CalculiX command window).

+Run the examples in the CalculiX Command Window.

 Don't expect all system calls (`sys` command) in the CGX scripts to work.
 Normally, there should be windows equivalents but tests mainly have been done  under Linux.